IshmaelRogers/RobotKinematics/MSR.md

 What skills or abilities do you hope to strengthen in the program?

 1. Embedded system programming

+I took embedded systems as an elective as an undergrad student at Kennesaw State University (KSU).
+Throughout the course I was constantly reminded at how closely computer architectiure resembles the nervous system.
+In this program I hope to gain a deeper understanding of embedded systems programming.
+Fundamentals of Mechatronics, a class at KSU, and Udacity's RoboND program provided me with a decent amount of knowledge in Microcontroller programming.
+I am excited to expand on this topic from a graduate school prespective.

 2. Optimal control system design

+Motion planning and autonomous navigation is necessary for a world in which flying cars exist.
+I'd like to my advance my tools by applying optimal control principles to autonomous flying vehicles.

 3. Distributed systems
 4. Parallel computing
 5. Swarming robotics